 Allowing Collective, Hybris, and Adobe to work together

 Strong-Tie also integrated their Collective with Hybris, their product information management (PIM) platform.
-It houses all of the information about each product — including CAD drawings and technical documentation — and serves as the backbone for their website.
+It houses all of the information about each product — including SKU specifications and technical documentation — and serves as the backbone for their website.
 Widen’s API allows this data from Hybris to flow to and from the Collective, and automate portions of their production workflow.

 Mark explained that this information exchange is facilitated by asset metadata in the Collective.
 So for their website, the metadata tells Hybris what information to pull for each product and where to put it within the product gallery online.
 Each profile includes photographs, illustrations, videos, and installation instructions.